p4lang/p4app/README.md

 appropriate tools can find it.

-If there are multiple targets and the user doesn't specify one by name, p4app will run the first target in the list.
-Here's an example with several targets:
+If there are multiple targets and the user doesn't specify one by name, p4app will run one of the targets, chosen arbitrarily.
+You can set the default target to be run using the `default-target` option.
+Here's an example with several
+targets:

 ```
 {
   "program": "my_program.p4",
   "language": "p4-14",
+  "default-target": "debug",
   "targets": {
     "debug": { "use": "mininet", "num-hosts": 2 },
     "test1": { "use": "stf", "test": "test1.stf" },